Corporations Sued for Gender Discrimination Against Women and Men

 The #MeToo Movement

-The #MeToo movement was birthed in 2017 when sexual harassment claims were made against Hollywood Mogul Harvey Weinstein by actress Ashley Judd who spotlighted the issue by giving her story to major news outlets.
+The #MeToo movement was birthed in 2017 when sexual harassment claims were made against Hollywood mogul Harvey Weinstein by actress Ashley Judd who spotlighted the issue by giving her story to major news outlets.
 Years earlier, Weinstein had threatened Judd if she did not agree to perform a sexual act on him.
-Following that, dozens of other celebrities (including Gwyneth Paltrow) came forward with sexual misconduct claims (and more than one claim of rape) against Weinstein.
-In 2018, Harvey Weinstein was convicted of rape.
-Weinstein's case dominated the news—in part because of the extent of his egregious behavior but also because of the high-profile women he preyed on.
-However, a year before Weinstein (in 2017), beloved comedian Bill Cosby was accused of drugging (and in one case raping) several dozen women going back 20 years beginning with accuser Andrea Constand, a protege.
+Following that, dozens of other celebrities (including Gwyneth Paltrow) came forward with sexual misconduct claims, and more than one claim of rape, against Weinstein.
+In 2018, Harvey Weinstein was charged by New York prosecutors.
+Weinstein's case dominated the news—in part because of the extent of his egregious behavior—but also because of the high-profile women he preyed on.

+In 2017, comedian Bill Cosby was accused of drugging, and in one case raping, several dozen women going back 20 years beginning with accuser Andrea Constand, a protege.
 Even though nearly 60 women came forward to tell their stories of sexual advances and misconduct, Cosby's 2017 trial ended in a mistrial.
-However, he was retired in 2018 and convicted of three counts of rape.
+However, he was retried in 2018 and convicted.

 Employees in the workplace are protected by the law against sexual discrimination and are protected from superiors who use their position to prey on them.
 The #MeToo movement let it be known that inappropriate behavior should be reported to HR, to management, to colleagues, and associates without delay.